-Child Care Administration Certificate (WI – Administrator Credential)
+Early Care and Education – Administration Certificate (WI – Administrator Credential)

 Administrators and directors are key professionals to build and manage thriving programs.
-The Child Care Administration Certificate develops practical skills with an emphasis on day-to-day operations and management.
+The Early Care and Education – Administration Certificate develops practical skills with an emphasis on day-to-day operations and management.
 It provides an in-depth approach to various aspects of your program’s business practices including hiring staff, implementing effective systems, marketing, and budgeting for quality and sustainability while integrating best practices for working with children and families.
 Primarily directed toward early childhood administrators/directors, teachers, family providers and individuals preparing to open an early care and education program, our certificate courses build skills that are immediately applicable in early childhood settings.
-This certificate complements both the Early Childhood Leadership and the Child Care Program Development Certificates.
+This certificate complements both the Early Care and Education – Leadership and Programming Certificates.

 This certificate is recognized by the National Association for the Education of Young Children (NAEYC) as meeting part of an alternative pathway for program administrators to achieve educational qualifications for NAEYC Early Childhood Program Accreditation.